Shane1621/CSC440/README.md

 - Open a terminal window if you have not done so already.
 - Ensure you are in your home directory (e.g. user@system:~$).
   - If not enter the command `cd` to switch to your home directory.
-- Enter the command `nano .bashrc`.
+- Using the text editor of your choice, open the file `.bashrc`.
-- At the bottom of the file enter the line `export PATH=*install*/dependency-check/bin`
+- At the bottom of the file enter the line `export PATH=$PATH:*install*/dependency-check/bin`
   - Here, *install* is the location you chose to install dependency-check into.
 - Restart for the changes to take effect.